This is a list of quotes about addiction, suffering, and hope that spoke to me – as an addictions professional – as well as on a human level.

 For a cheaper version, create your own sign using Canva – then print and frame!
 Alternatively, try making a sign with sticker letters from Dollar Tree.

 A mini label making machine for the therapist who loves staying organized!
 (Another item to watch for price changes; it went from $30.59 to $36.99 in one day.
-Alternatively, there are plenty of cheaper label makers that also have high ratings on Amazon.)
+Now it’s only $19.99.
+Alternatively, there are plenty of cheap label makers that also have high ratings on Amazon.)

 39. Himalayan Salt Lamp Bowl with Natural Crystal Chunks